-Predevelopment expenses

-Predevelopment expenses represent costs, primarily lease termination and demolition costs, incurred with the repositioning and redevelopment of Van Ness Square.
+Predevelopment expenses in 2015 include lease termination costs and demolition costs which are related to development projects and do not meet the criteria to be capitalized.
+Predevelopment expenses in 2014 and 2013 represent costs, primarily lease termination and demolition costs, incurred with the repositioning and redevelopment of Van Ness Square.